dart-lang/site-www/src/codelabs/null-safety.md

 Dart's null-safe type system makes types in your code non-nullable by default.
 That means values in your Dart programs can't be `null` unless you say they can be.
-With null safety, you can fix `null` reference errors at edit-type, before you even run your program.
+With null safety, you can find null reference errors before you even run your program.

 Here are some core principles of sound null safety in the Dart language: